KDAB/KDDockWidgets/README.md

 ![Screen capture](/screencap.gif?raw=true "The docking system in action")

-Roadmap:
+Roadmap
 ========
   - Different forms of docking indicators (through plugins)
   - QtQuick support

-Trying out the demo:
+Trying out the demo
 ====================

 Open a terminal capable of building Qt5 applications (Should have cmake, ninja, compiler, Qt, etc in PATH).